eProsima/Fast-DDS-docs/docs/advanced.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Each *server* must specify valid locators where it can be reached.
 Any *client* must be given proper locators to reach each of its *servers*.
-As in the :ref:`above section <DS_guidPrefx>` here there is a *server* and a *client* side setup.
+As in the :ref:`above section <DS_guidPrefx>`, here there is a *server* and a *client* side setup.

 Server side setup
 """""""""""""""""

-The examples below shown how to setup the locator list attribute (note that discovery strategy only deals with metatraffic attributes) and XML tag:
+The examples below show how to setup the locator list attribute (note that discovery strategy only deals with metatraffic attributes) and XML tag:

 .. code-block:: bash